simplifiedcourses/ngx-vest-forms/README.md

 #### Showing validation errors

 Now we want to show the validation errors in a consistent way.
-For that we have provided the `simplified-control-wrapper` attribute component.
+For that we have provided the `sc-control-wrapper` attribute component.

 You can use it on:
 - elements that hold `ngModelGroup`